Impressive Views, Endless Activities

 Vancouver's park system has tennis courts, swimming pools, putting greens, golf courses, lawn bowling greens, hiking paths and a comprehensive bike route.
 For information phone the city's Parks and Recreation Department at 311 (within Vancouver).

 Go swimming in English Bay, which is bordered by beaches from West Point Grey to Stanley Park, most with lifeguards in summer and various amenities.
 Beaches are easily accessible from Northwest Marine Drive in West Point Grey, Point Grey Road in Vancouver West and from Beach Avenue downtown.
-In addition to Vancouver’s nine indoor swimming pools, there are outdoor pools at Kitsilano, Maple Grove, New Brighton and Stanley Park’s Second Beach.
+Two of the most popular beaches to visit are Kitsilano Beach (with an outdoor saltwater pool and views of the downtown skyline) and Second Beach in Stanley Park (with another outdoor pool).
+If you want to avoid the crowds on a sunny day, head to Stanley Park's Third Beach, which has a concession stand, restrooms and its own parking lot.
+There are additional outdoor pools at Maple Grove and New Brighton.

 White-water rafting is available April through September on the nearby Chilliwack River and a little farther afield on the Fraser and Thompson rivers, including the Devil’s Gorge.
 Vancouver rafting companies offering day trips as well as multiday trips include REO Rafting Adventure Resort, (604) 941-9777 or (800) 736-7238, and Kumsheen Rafting Resort, (250) 455-2296 or (800) 663-6667.
 Lotus Land Tours offers sea kayaking trips on Indian Arm, Zodiac tours of Howe Sound and whale-watching tours; phone (604) 684-4922 or (800) 528-3331.